44-exe/RTOS/README.md

 -- to build the program just type "make"
 -- to clean the build and remove txt file just type "make clean"

+#2022.04.07
+-- argument input data.txt made
+-- now to run the code you must do this "./assignment2 data.txt" -- else it will not work